 Alternative ways of saving for the future

-But of course the down-side of flexible savings means that when economic or personal crises hit, they can be eaten away much more quickly.
-While it makes sense to have relevant insurances as a buffer in those situations, more that 70% of self-employed people do not have life insurance and over 90% are not covered for critical illness.
+But of course, the downside of flexible savings means that when economic or personal crises hit, they can be eaten away much more quickly.
+While it makes sense to have relevant insurance as a buffer in those situations, more than 70% of self-employed people do not have life insurance and over 90% are not covered for critical illness.

-In the long-run, a pension is still more tax efficient and generally delivers a better rate of return than alternative savings vehicles.
-Pension incentives for the self-employed could be better, but on-balance having a pension as part of your retirement planning still makes sense.
+In the long run, a private pension is still more tax efficient and generally delivers a better rate of return than alternative savings vehicles.
+Pension incentives for the self-employed could be better, but on balance having a pension as part of your retirement planning still makes sense.

 Private pensions for the self-employed

 The UK’s State Pension is at the bottom of the international pensions league.
-The average across OECD countries is a State Pension of 63% average wages, in the UK it’s just 29%.
+The average across OECD countries is a State Pension of 63% of average wages, in the UK it is just 29%.
 Woeful.
 And let’s face it, it is unlikely to get much better and in the current and unfolding economic climate.
 It may even get worse.

 On the positive side, there are great tax breaks for making pension contributions.
 For every £100 you contribute, the Government will add an extra £25.
 And if you’re a higher rate tax payer, they’ll give you another £25 on top of that.
 If you run a Limited Company, any pension contributions that the company makes on your behalf will also save the company Corporation Tax.